 Head: Sharon Pritchard

-A competitive girls' grammar school in Kent.
+A competitive girls' grammar school in Kent with an Outstanding Ofsted rating.

 0